 Spree is a complete open source e-commerce solution built with Ruby on Rails.
-It was originally developed by Sean Schofield and is now maintained by developers from Spark Solutions and Vinsol.
+It was originally developed by Sean Schofield and is now maintained by Spark Solutions.
 We're open to contributions and accepting new Core Team members.

 Spree consists of several different gems, each of which are maintained in a single repository and documented in a single set of online documentation.

 You don't need to install all of the components.
 Only the Core is mandatory.